-Channel Islands Dive Adventures is owned and operated by Ken Kollwitz.
-Ken was certified at 16, had a 10 year surface interval and has been diving the last 25+ years mainly around the Ventura-Monterey-Channel Islands area.
+Channel Islands Dive Adventures LLC is owned and operated by Ken Kollwitz.
+Ken was certified at 16, had a 10-year surface interval and has been diving the last 25+ years with 1900 plus dives, mainly around the Ventura-Monterey-Channel Islands area.
 He considers himself a true cold water diver with his favorite diving around Vancouver Island, British Columbia, Canada.
 Other places Ken really enjoys to dive are Jade Cove, Port San Luis / Avila / Morro Bay area, Monastery beach and San Clemente Island.
 Ken has a sense of adventure and enjoys all types of diving such as; hunting, wrecks, photography, drift, deep, tech, deco and more.
 Ken is always looking for new exciting out of the way dive sites and hard to get too dive sites.

 Ken is an insured NAUI Scuba Instructor who does no teaching but loves to try and instill good diving habits on CIDA trips.
 He is certified in limited wreck penetration (TDI); advanced nitrox/decompression procedures (IANTD), open water buddy for disabled divers (HSA) and he is a DAN diving emergency specialist provider.

 Ken has been a member of the Channel Islands Divers dive club for many years where he has served as past President and Dive Coordinator.
-He is also a member of the Whalers dive club where he was the Dive Coordinator for 2 years.
 He also has been a member and helped out with various other local dive clubs and organizations such as the Channel Islands Underwater Photographic Society and the Channel Islands Council of Divers.
 He also helped out the Ventura College advanced NAUI dive program for the about 5 years.
 Ken formerly worked for the Sunfish dive boat as a Divemaster and Operations Manager.

 BJ is the tour host and can assist you with check in, completing required waivers, boat layout, bunk assignments, where to set up and stow your dive gear and whatever else is needed to make your dive experience with CIDA the best that it can be.
 While Steve is the “Mr. fix it” or the “spare parts/equipment” guy; he is available to assist you with equipment needs and to assist in any way to make your dive experience with CIDA the best that it can be.